pingcap/tiup/doc/user/mirrors.md

 Use "tiup mirror [command] --help" for more information about a command.
 ```

-Its basic use is `tiup mirror <target-dir> [global-version] [flags]`, the target-dir is the directory in which the cloned data needs to be placed. global-version is used to quickly set a common version for all components.
+Its basic use is `tiup mirror clone <target-dir> [global-version] [flags]`, the target-dir is the directory in which the cloned data needs to be placed. global-version is used to quickly set a common version for all components.

 Then this order has very scary dozens of flags and even more later.
 But there is no need to be intimidated by the number of these flags, which are in fact of four types.